Roll20/roll20-character-sheets/Ironsworn/README.md

 ```

 ### Limitations
-Inputs in repeating sections (fieldset) are not handled properly.
+- Inputs in repeating sections (fieldset) may not be handled properly
+- Shared sheet repeating sections are not handled at all
+- Rolls are not interpreted

 ## Compatibility
 The sheet has been tested across multiple browsers and devices, show below in the compatibility matrix: